bigbassroller/Terraform-Ansible-EC2-RDS-WordPress/README.md

  - On the next screen copy your created token in a safe place and add it to `prod.tfvars`.

 ### AWS preparation
-6. Have a domain ready to use
+We need a domain name and an Elastic IP ready to use.
-Go to EC2 and navigate to "Elastic IPs" and click "Allocate Elastic IP address" and make note of the AllocatedIPv4 address.
+1. Go to EC2 and navigate to "**Elastic IPs**" and click "**Allocate Elastic IP address**".
+Make note of the **AllocatedIPv4** address and **Allocation ID**.
-    Next go to Route 53 and navigate to "Hosted zones" then click "Create hosted zone".
-After creating the zone add an 'A' record that points to the EIP Address  ex: '54.200.80.70'.
-The last step is to go to your domain registar/DNS provider and create an 'A' record that also points to the EIP address.
+2. Next go to Route 53 and navigate to "**Hosted zones**" then click "**Create hosted zone**".
+3. After creating the zone add an **'A' record** that points to the **AllocatedIPv4** from the **EC2 Elastic IP**.
+4. The last step is to go to your domain registar/DNS provider and create an 'A' record that also points to the **AllocatedIPv4** from the **EC2 Elastic IP**.

+### Configure Prod Vars
 Now we are going to configure our prod.tfvars.
-First add your a unique DB password that will be used for the RDS instance.
-Next add the allocation_id from the EIP.
+1. First add your a unique DB password that will be used for the RDS instance.

-ssh -i ~/.ssh/devops_rsa ubuntu@54.177.171.4
-    To log into VM
-    `ssh -i ~/.ssh/devops_rsa ubuntu@54.176.168.110`
+2. Next add the allocation_id from the EIP.
+3. Add Personal access token
+4. Add Github username
+5. Name of existing Github repo
+6. An email address for Letsencrypt to use
+7. The region you wish to deploy to

 We are now ready to let things rip.
 First run `terraform init` and lets test things out with a `terraform plan -var-file="prod.tfvars"`